Disciplinary Rules & Procedures

 14.1 Quorum

-Two-thirds of the members of the CDC must be present in order to constitute a quorum, and the approval of a majority of the quorum shall constitute the action of such CDC.
+Two-thirds of the members of the CDC must be present to constitute a quorum, and the approval of a majority of the quorum shall constitute the action of such CDC.

 14.2 Methods of Notice and Service